My name is Lena Kay Rufus. Since March 28, 2003, I no longer live on Earth. On that day, I unexpectedly died from meningitis.

 The Lena Kay Rufus Memorial Scholarship Fund

 The Lena Kay Rufus Memorial Scholarship Fund is managed through InFaith Community Foundation.
-The fund provides scholarship opportunities meeting a variety of needs.
+The fund benefits others by supporting efforts in education and literacy.
 To date, the following organizations are fund recipients:

 Lena wrote a book!